CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 - SSH into the Launch Pad EC2 instance
 - Clone two GitHub repositories
-- Run a script to create a new EKS cluster
+- Run a script to connect to an EKS cluster

 ### **1.** SSH Into the Launch Pad EC2 Instance
 You will need a copy of the `AppD-Cloud-Kickstart-AWS.pem` file in order to SSH into your Launch Pad EC2 instance.
 You can obtain a copy of the `AppD-Cloud-Kickstart-AWS.pem` file from your lab instructor.